felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

 # Designing Testable Components
-This chapter of the "Haskell in Production" article series focuses on how to write components that result in testable components.
+This chapter of the "Haskell in Production" article series focuses on how to structure your application so that components are testable.
 This chapter will give you the tools that are analogous to OOP mocking and dependency injection.

 You can find the complete code for this service in the [haskell-in-production](https://github.com/felixmulder/haskell-in-production)